oslabs-beta/tkyo-drift/tkyo-drift/README.md

 TKYO Drift uses remote embedding models on HuggingFace.co for inference using the Xenova Transformers library in javascript or the python native hugging face library in python.
 By default, the system operates in JavaScript using a lightweight transformer pipeline, with Python scripts injected as required to improve speed when performing batched operations.
 The python equivalent embedding pipeline uses MPS → GPU → CPU depending on what system you are using and whether you have the appropriate NVIDIA CUDA drivers.

-- `all-MiniLM-L12-v2`: Used for semantic drift or changes in tone or communication style.
+- `all-MiniLM-L12-v2`: Used for converting short pieces of text into vectors for sentence similarity.

   https://huggingface.co/Xenova/all-MiniLM-L12-v2

   https://huggingface.co/sentence-transformers/all-MiniLM-L12-v2

-- `e5-base-v2`: Used for concept drift or changes in topic or intent.
+- `e5-base-v2`: Used for query/passage retrieval based on vector similarity.
+Which is useful to embed incoming inputs for similarity clustering.

   https://huggingface.co/Xenova/e5-base-v2